brandur/sorg/content/nanoglyphs-drafts/043-rails-world-2025.md

 [1] The less generous amongst us would call this sort of aggressive fact filtering "lying", but an inordinate number of thought leaders in the engineering space pull it off with a bald face, presumably having had their conscience cleansed by checking the balance of their brokerage account.

-[2] There's probably a few instances where this is actually true, like if you're building Google Chrome, but like "big data", for every one org that has it, there are a thousand that think they have it.
+[2] There are probably a few instances where this is actually true, like if you're building Google Chrome, but like "big data", for every one org that has it, there are a thousand that think they do.

 [3] I looked this one up later and despite jamming as many numbers into the box as I could fit, I was still off by about ten orders of magnitude.
 Actual estimated number is more like 200 sextillion stars (200,000,000,000,000,000,000,000).